In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 Most diets have some scientific backing, so it’s about figuring out what works best for your body, health, and lifestyle.

-For us, we think of diets like designer clothing.
-For the last four years, we’ve been happily wearing the “vegetarian diet.”
+For us, we like the analogy of thinking of diets like designer clothing.
+For the last four years, we’ve been happily wearing the “vegetarian (mostly) diet.”

 However, our closet looks more like a boutique shop, mixed with other designer collections from “raw” to “intermittent fasting” to “intuitive eating” to “counting macros.”

-We’ve kept our favorite pieces from each designer from over the years to create a sustainable diet customized to us.
-Actually, after five years as intermittent fasters, we haven’t just kept pieces.
+We’ve kept our favorite pieces from each designer over the years to create a sustainable diet customized to us.
+Also, now with more health tech like Lumen, our real-time metabolism tracker, we’re able to customize even further.

 Clean Eating for Weight Loss